bdelanghe/amz_sp_api/lib/replenishment-api-model/README.md

 api_instance = AmzSpApi::ReplenishmentApiModel::SellingpartnersApi.new
 opts = {
-  body: AmzSpApi::ReplenishmentApiModel::GetSellingPartnerMetricsRequest.new # GetSellingPartnerMetricsRequest |
+  body: AmzSpApi::ReplenishmentApiModel::GetSellingPartnerMetricsRequest.new # GetSellingPartnerMetricsRequest | The request body for the `getSellingPartnerMetrics` operation.
 }

 begin